 In the case of multiple learner enrolments, Group Leaders will instantly receive a copy of their learners certificate.
 Therefore providing an instant record of learner achievement.

-On successful completion of the course a high quality CPD Certified certificate will be sent to you immediately, by email.
-This can be used to provide evidence of your achievement for compliance and audit.
+Following successful completion of the course, a high quality CPD Certified certificate will be sent to your email address.
+The CPD Certification Service is a recognised auditor of compliance courses and therefore CPD Approval can be used to provide evidence of your achievement, for the purposes of compliance and audit.

-The certificate confirms that the course you have taken is recognised by the CPD Certification Service as conforming to universally accepted Continuous Professional Development (CPD) guidelines.
+Additionally the certificate confirms that the course is recognised by the CPD Certification Service as conforming to universally accepted Continuous Professional Development (CPD) guidelines.